fhartwig/punch/README.md

 ## Installation

-To install `Punch` you will need an recent-ish (nighly) version of the rustc compiler and the cargo package manager.
+To install `Punch` you will need an recent-ish (nightly) version of the rustc compiler and the cargo package manager.
 You can find these [here](http://www.rust-lang.org/install.html)

 Then you can simply build the executable by calling